MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 #### Connectivity to the cloud

-A virtual datacenter implementation requires connectivity to external networks to offer services to customers, partners and/or internal users.
+A virtual datacenter implementation requires connectivity to external networks to offer services to customers, partners, and internal users.
 This need for connectivity refers not only to the Internet, but also to on-premises networks and datacenters.

 Customers control which services have access to and are accessible from the public internet by using [Azure Firewall][AzFW] or other types of virtual network appliances (NVAs), custom routing policies by using [user-defined routes][user-defined-routes], and network filtering by using [network security groups][network-security-groups].
 We recommend that all internet-facing resources also be protected by the [Azure DDoS Protection Standard][DDoS].